 - Enterprise and Infrastructure Security: Introduces more advanced topics such as enterprise compliance frameworks and issues in blockchain and mobile security.

-This set of courses goes beyond the basics, so is less suitable for home users looking to boost their cybersecurity knowledge and more for business owners or would-be cybersecurity professionals.
+This set of courses goes beyond the basics, so is less suitable for home users looking to boost their cybersecurity knowledge.
+Instead, it’s targed more towards business owners or would-be cybersecurity professionals.
 The suggested time frame to complete this course is around four months, assuming you do four hours of study each week.
 The best thing about online learning is that you can go at a pace that suits you, though, so take as long as you need.

 You can take many individual Coursera courses for free.
 However, to complete a specialization and its corresponding hands-on project to get a certificate, you’ll have to pay a monthly fee.
 Specializations come with a seven-day free trial after which they cost between $49 and $79 per month for each specialization.
 This means the quicker you get through the courses and projects, the less you have to pay.
+Alternatively, you can sign up for Coursera Plus, which costs $59 per month and allows access to more than 7,000 specializations with no additional fees.